 Starting food too soon may not only cause digestive upset (including constipation!), but for some babies it can be a negative experience when they’re truly not ready.
 Watch your baby and look for these cues that they’re ready for food!

-#2 Force feeding, holding down baby's hands, and tricking baby to eat.
+Pitfall #2: Force feeding, holding down baby's hands, and tricking baby to eat while spoon-feeding.

 • Babies who are too tired, hungry, or overstimulated will probably not enjoy the eating process.
 Wait until baby is in a better state emotionally to offer food.

 • Let your baby guide the spoon-feeding process.
-Never trick a baby into opening her mouth or slide the spoon into their mouth without them realize what’s happening.
+Never trick a baby into opening her mouth or slide the spoon into their mouth without them realizing what’s happening.
 This may cause feeding aversions and fear of the eating experience, and it takes the control over what goes in their mouth away from your baby.
-(Judy and I have worked with kiddos who are fearful of mealtime for this reason alone.)
+(This sounds extreme, but we see it in practice pretty frequently.)

 • Stay engaged in the feeding process – try not to be a passive participant.
 We recommend removing devices from the table.